-Your finals will also need to be saved in PDF format and uploaded to the class' Blackboard group.
+The finals (for your digital files) need also be saved in PDF format and uploaded to the assignment link on the class' Canvas.
 For all projects your PDFs should use the following naming conventions.
 Your First initial and Lastname - Class - ProjectNumber - Partname > (example: FLastname-ARTi35-Project2-Rulesheet.pdf)